Scuba Dive Without Certification – Are Diving Licenses Needed?

-Every dive boat you get on it seems there is that person with a story about how they dove without a certification.
+Every dive boat you get on it seems there is that person with a story about how they went scuba diving without certification.
 Their friend, or a friend of a friend, took them out, and they went diving.
-These stories may seem like they are a little far-fetched, but many people dive without a certification.
+These stories may seem like they are a little far-fetched, but many people go scuba diving without certification.

 - 1 Can you dive without being certified?